 In order to truly protect these records you need to save them in the ‘cloud’.
 To save to the cloud you can use a couple of options 1.
 Save the scanned images to a secure cloud storage service like Dropbox or 2.
 Upload the scanned images into a cemetery system that has the ability to hold and display the scanned imagery.

 (Shameless plug - we have a documents module within PlotBox which acts as your ‘virtual filing cabinet’ - here’s a quick video )

 This is where you use your paper records to type some or all fields into something electronic - this can be an Excel spreadsheet, Google Sheet or into a software system.
 I wouldn’t recommend an Excel sheet (it could get corrupted or lost if the laptop or PC breaks).
 Google Sheets are really nice because you can share access and it’s saved in the cloud or finally you can use a super efficient software programme like PlotBox which actually allows you to transcribe directly into the system.

 Positive - Your records are searchable!
 Even in Excel or google sheets you can do ‘CTRL F’ to search for a record and within a system you will have tons of search options available at the tips of your fingers.

 Negative - Transcription is either going to be time consuming (if you do it in-house) or expensive (if you use a transcription company), particularly if you have a large volume of records.
 If you transcribe all fields in the record that again, is a time consuming issue but if you want to save time and only transcribe the most important fields then you may need to go back and check the paper record for more detail if needed.

-*Tip - make sure if you are getting a transcription company you know and I recommend they’re local to you because we have seen problems in the past where there have been tons of errors and that’s a costly mistake.
+*Tip - make sure you're getting a transcription company you know, and I recommend they’re local to you because we've seen problems in the past where there have been tons of errors and that’s a costly mistake.